📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-Peatlands in the UK account for 9.5% of land cover1 and are currently experiencing rapid modifications in response to environmental stimuli such as increased atmospheric nitrogen (N) deposition sourced from human activity.
-These ecosystems perform a plethora of functions, none more critical than acting as large reservoirs of organic matter (OM).
-Research has demonstrated that N-deposition may transform these OM stocks into sources of greenhouse gases (CO2, CH4).2 However, to date much less attention has been paid to how enhanced N deposition may also change N-cycling processes that release reactive nitrogen oxides (NOy = NO, NO2, HONO).
+Peatlands in the UK account for 9.5% of land cover and are experiencing rapid modifications due to environmental factors such as increased atmospheric nitrogen (N) deposition from human activity.
+These ecosystems perform critical functions, particularly acting as large organic matter (OM) reservoirs.
+Research shows that N-deposition may transform these OM stocks into sources of greenhouse gases.
+However, less attention has been paid to how enhanced N deposition changes N-cycling processes that release reactive nitrogen oxides (NOy = NO, NO2, HONO).

-Reactive nitrogen oxides are greatly understudied and may be emitted at high rates from peatlands, especially under increased N-deposition.
-NOy gases are categorized as air pollutants causing respiratory distress in humans and can also catalyse reactions that lead to ground level ozone formation and vegetation damage.
-At larger scales are globally significant as they control the oxidative capacity of the atmosphere, the lifetime of greenhouse gases, and the rate of secondary aerosol formation that directly and indirectly affects climate.
+Reactive nitrogen oxides are understudied yet may be emitted at high rates from peatlands, especially under increased N-deposition.
+NOy gases are air pollutants causing respiratory distress in humans and can catalyse reactions leading to ground-level ozone formation and vegetation damage.
+Globally, they control the atmosphere's oxidative capacity, greenhouse gas lifetime, and secondary aerosol formation affecting climate.

-While NOy are known products of nitrification and denitrification, a recently identified process involving iron (Feammox) has been suggested as being extremely important for the production and emission of NOy in these ecosystems.
-Feammox is a microbial process that generally occurs under anoxic conditions of saturated soils such as peatlands, where iron oxides can act as an electron acceptor and play a critical role influencing N reactions in the absence of oxygen.
-It is suggested that up to 7% loss of N from anaerobic soils3-6 may be mediated by Femmanox but estimates are highly uncertain due to the paucity if research in this area.
+While NOy are known products of nitrification and denitrification, a recently identified process involving iron (Feammox) may be extremely important for NOy production and emission in peatlands.
+Feammox is a microbial process occurring under anoxic conditions in saturated soils where iron oxides act as electron acceptors, influencing N reactions in the absence of oxygen.
+It is suggested that up to 7% of N loss from anaerobic soils may be mediated by Feammox, but estimates remain uncertain due to limited research.

-Thus, there is a critical need to (i) determine the intrinsic ability of UK peatlands to produce NOy, (ii) explore the influence of N-deposition on N-cycle rates in these ecosystems, and (iii) differentiate the mechanisms by which N is transformed in peatlands, paying particular attention to microbe-iron mediate processes.
+This project aims to: (i) determine UK peatlands' intrinsic ability to produce NOy, (ii) explore N-deposition's influence on N-cycle rates in these ecosystems, and (iii) differentiate mechanisms by which N is transformed in peatlands, with particular attention to microbe-iron mediated processes.

 Publications